31 Best Event Management Software in 2026

 • Limited functionality on each site and the site crashes, often.” – Verified User in Information Services

-• The interface is very old looking and there are a lot of limitations not only in terms of design but also in terms of solutions.” – Sofia C
+• The interface is very old-looking, and there are a lot of limitations not only in terms of design but also in terms of solutions.” – Sofia C

 Pricing

-Stova offers three packages with pricing for all of them published on their site:
+At the time of pricing, Stova offers three packages with pricing for all of them published on their site:

 • Core: $1,995 + per registration starting at $3.00